-While the branding responsibility often time resides in the marketing departments, all too often we forget about the brand’s marketing potentials.
+While any rebrand initiative often time resides in the marketing departments, all too often we forget about the brand’s marketing potentials.
 Brand gets pigeonholed into a dusty standards manual with design rules, color palette, and CMYK logotype.
 This is not wasteful.
 This is destructive.

 Your brand is the heart of your persuasive messages and its creative message and design should be your most powerful marketing message.
 Without the power of a brand position, your marketing message is… well, just marketing.

 “Your brand message needs to convey to your target audience the single most emotionally intensive message it can to your target.”

 When you decide your marketing message needs to be freshened and possibly changed, look to rebrand at the same time.
 The reason you should do this is because most brands are created as a result of what the company believed was the most important thing it could say about itself or its product.
 This was the wrong strategy then and it is still wrong today.

 Your brand message needs to convey to your target audience the single most emotionally intensive message it can.
 It must mirror back the aspirational goals of the target and position itself at the pinnacle of a switching trigger.
 This complex idea needs be conveyed simply.